-(Access to articles published on www.standardandpoors.com requires a registered account)
+(Unless otherwise stated, these articles are published on www.standardandpoors.com, access to which requires a registered account)

 These criteria represent the specific application of fundamental principles that define credit risk and ratings opinions.
 Their use is determined by issuer- or issue-specific attributes as well as TRC's assessment of the credit and, if applicable, structural risks for a given issuer or issue rating.
 Methodology and assumptions may change from time to time as a result of market and economic conditions, issuer- or issue-specific factors, or new empirical evidence that would affect our credit judgment.